forampanchal/Impact-of-Climate-on-Global-Food-Supply/README.md

 - Train-test split with model tuning (grid search for XGBoost)
 - Evaluation using R² and RMSE for regression tasks

+## 🧠 Model Interpretability with SHAP

+To interpret model predictions and enhance transparency:
+- **SHAP (SHapley Additive exPlanations)** was used on the XGBoost model
+- Identified **rainfall**, **temperature**, and **CO₂ emissions** as key drivers of crop yield
+- Plotted SHAP summary and dependence plots to explain feature impact on predictions
+- Helped translate model outputs into actionable climate policy insights

 ## 📈 Key Results

 | Model               | R² Score | RMSE  |